Marius239/SVR_GARCH_KDE/README.md

 The folder 'Tuning' contains the code 'Tune_VaR_Model.R' which is used to apply grid search for the SVR-GARCH-KDE hybrid.
 The time series needs to be set.
-All results are saved under the corresponding 'Results'-folder in 'Tuning'
+All results are saved under the corresponding 'Results'-folder in 'Tuning'.
+Note that the 'Results'-folder is currently not on GitHub because it demanded to much memory.

 *5. Final SVR-GARCH-KDE Analysis*